team-dev-docs/spriteAI/dev-docs/reference.md

 import Jimp from 'jimp';
 ```

-So, in summary, yes, this code is using the third-party Jimp library for image processing tasks.
+So, in summary, this code is heavily reliant on the Jimp library for image processing tasks.

 ---

 # blue /index.js
 ## Imported Code Object
 **Last Updated at:** 12/10/2024, 9:54:29 PM